 Siena has long been the arch-rival of Florence, and is the second largest city in Tuscany.
 It's a great city to walk around, especially with many of the streets being pedestrianized.

 Most of the main attractions you'll want to see lead off from or are centered around Piazza del Campo.
 If you've arrived early though, begin with Piazza del Duomo before the organized day-trippers arrive.
 You'll enjoy the Piccolomini Library, Museum, Baptistery, and Crypts of the 13th century Cathedral complex a lot more without them!
-Take a look here for things to do in Siena.

 How to get from Florence to Siena

 If you want to do this trip to Siena yourself from Florence, the bus is your best mode of transport.
 It's cheaper than the train, is quicker, and also drops you off in the center where you need to be.
 If you're leaving early, try to keep your eyes open, as the countryside you pass through is gorgeous.

 The cost is around 8 euros, and there's two or three buses from Florence to Siena an hour.
 When you arrive in Siena, check the timetable of the buses going back so you can plan your return journey.